Germantv/CodePathTPM_Tip/README.md

     The following **additional** features are implemented:

-    - [ ] List anything else that you can get done to improve the app functionality!
+    - [x] List anything else that you can get done to improve the app functionality!
+      * [x] Added AutoLayout constraints to the app's objects.

 ## Video Walkthrough